 In Lunch at the Piccadilly the characters hope to start a "world movement" to help people connect and share ideas and experiences.
-In real life, Playworks and Aldersgate used the show as a catalyst for "continuing the conversation" about aging, through the events listed below.
-Aldersgate, under the guidance of Tim Rogers, was the recent production's generous sponsor, forging a visionary partnership to raise awareness through live performance.
+In real life, Playworks and Aldersgate used the show as a catalyst for "continuing the conversation" about aging.
+Aldersgate was the recent production's sponsor, forging a visionary partnership to raise awareness through live performance.
 Below is an archive of events.

 A Coming Of Age